gomez1112/OnboardingKit/README.md

 **Does it work without assets?**

 - Yes.
 Use SF Symbols for a zero-asset setup, or provide asset names if you prefer custom artwork.

 ---

+## API Reference Highlights
+- `OnboardingWrapper`: Wrap your root view to automatically present onboarding or "What's New" content based on `currentVersion`.
+- `OnboardingManager.storageKey`: The `UserDefaults` key used to remember the last seen version.
+- `OnboardingManager.resetOnboarding()`: Clears the stored version so onboarding shows again on next launch.
+- `PagedOnboardingView`: Standalone, full onboarding walkthrough with multiple pages.
+- `WelcomeSheetView`: Standalone "What's New" sheet for returning users.
+- `OnboardingPage`: Model describing each onboarding page (title, description, icon, background, optional action).
+- `FeatureItem`: Model describing each feature row in the "What's New" sheet.
+- `OnboardingAnimationConfiguration`: Customize transitions, timing, and haptics to fit your app's feel.

+---